Asylum Application Rejected

 Subsequent Asylum Application („Asylfolgeantrag “)

-If there is new evidence regarding your persecution or new circumstances occur (e.g. a change of government in your home country), you can apply for asylum again, i.e. you can submit a subsequent asylum application or „Asylfolgeantrag “.
+If there is new evidence regarding your persecution or new circumstances occur (e.g. a change of government in your home country), you have the right apply for asylum again, i.e. you can submit a subsequent asylum application or „Asylfolgeantrag “.
 You can also hand in a subsequent asylum application if you suffer from a severe war trauma which has remained undetected before, or in case you have a severe illness that is not curable in your country of origin.
 A counselling centre or lawyer can tell you if a new asylum application is plausible and useful.
 You can find specialised lawyers and counselling centres in your area on our local information page.
-Enter the name of your city and search for asylum, residence or legal counselling centres nearby.
+You can enter the name of your city and search for asylum, residence or legal counselling centres nearby.

 You must personally submit the subsequent asylum application to the BAMF's branch office in the initial reception facility where you used to live.
-If you have left Germany meanwhile, you have to reside in an initial reception facility for a maximum of six months again.
-As an asylum seeker, once more, the residence restrictions apply to you, i.e. you cannot leave your city unless you receive permission from the Immigration Office.
+If you have left Germany in the meantime, you are obliged to reside in an initial reception facility for a maximum of 6 months again, and once more, residence restrictions (“Residenzpflicht”) apply to you, i.e. you cannot leave your city unless you receive permission from the Immigration Office.
 Read more in our chapter Temporary Residence permit (“Aufenthaltsgestattung”).

 Tolerated Stay (“Duldung”)